crums-io/stowkwik/README.md

 These stow directories, in turn, can be used for language-agnostic, cross-process input.

 `stowex` is a command line tool for reading and exploring an existing store.
 Both tools have a `-help` feature that hopefully makes them self-explanatory.

-### Unit Tests

-Unit tests are always a good place to see how code works.

-The [unit tests](https://github.com/gnahraf/stowkwik/tree/master/src/test/java/com/gnahraf/stowkwik) contain a mock example.
-See

-* `Mock` - the mock object
-* `MockEncoder` - encoder used to write mock objects to memory (also used to compute a mock's hash when written as XML)
-* `MockCodec` - read/write codec used by the `BinaryObjectManager<Mock>`

 ## Limits